 An SDK for building applications to work with OpenStack

 It also contains an abstraction interface layer.
 Clouds can do many things, but there are probably only about 10 of them that most people care about with any regularity.
 If you want to do complicated things, the per-service oriented portions of the SDK are for you.
-However, if what you want is to be able to write an application that talks to clouds no matter what crazy choices the deployer has made in an attempt to be more hipster than their self-entitled narcissist peers, then the Cloud Abstraction layer is for you.
+However, if what you want is to be able to write an application that talks to any OpenStack cloud regardless of configuration, then the Cloud Abstraction layer is for you.

-import openstack # Initialize and turn on debug logging openstack.enable_logging(debug=True) # Initialize cloud conn = openstack.connect(cloud='mordred') for server in conn.compute.servers(): print(server.to_dict())
+import openstack # Initialize and turn on debug logging openstack.enable_logging(debug=True) # Initialize connection conn = openstack.connect(cloud='mordred') # List the servers for server in conn.compute.servers(): print(server.to_dict())

-openstack.config will find cloud configuration for as few as 1 clouds and as many as you want to put in a config file.
+openstacksdk uses the openstack.config module to parse configuration. openstack.config will find cloud configuration for as few as one cloud and as many as you want to put in a config file.
 It will read environment variables and config files, and it also contains some vendor specific default values so that you don’t have to know extra info to use OpenStack

 - If you have a config file, you will get the clouds listed in it